-CHILDREN IN NW MICHIGAN
+CHILDREN IN NW MICHIGAN ELIGIBLE FOR FREE OR REDUCED LUNCH

-FOOD-INSECURE PEOPLE 27% FOOD-INSECURE PEOPLE IN NW MICHIGAN THAT ARE NOT FLIGIBLE FOR SNAP NOT ELIGIBLE FOR SNAP cited obesity as a high-priority health concern: overweight and obesity rates are even higher in minority populations and those living in poverty.
+FOOD-INSECURE PEOPLE IN NW MICHIGAN THAT ARE NOT ELIGIBLE FOR SNAP are obese (as defined by an individual body mass index, or BMI, greater than 30) and another one-third are overweight.
+Youth, minority populations, and people in poverty all cited obesity as a highpriority health concern: overweight and obesity rates are even higher in minority populations and those living in poverty.

-MARKETS IN NW MICHIGAN ACCEPTING DOUBLE UP FOOD BUCKS

-Obesity contributes to increased costs associated with chronic diseases, including diabetes.
-Data from the Center for Disease Control indicates that the prevalence of diabetes for all but two of the region's ten counties is higher than the prevalence of diabetes at the state level; and rates of diabetes nationally are higher for minority populations and those in poverty (see A Framework for Community Health in Northwest Michigan for more information on obesity and diabetes).
+MARKETS IN NW MICHIG ACCEPTING DOUBLE UP MARKETS IN NW MICHIGAN FOOD BUCKS that the prevalence of diabetes for all but two of the region's ten counties is higher than the prevalence of diabetes at the state level; and rates of diabetes nationally are higher for minority populations and those in poverty (see A Framework for Community Health in Northwest Michigan for more information on obesity and diabetes).